A-03265

 Plain Language

-Summary reports describing human governance processes — including their timeliness, accessibility, outcomes, and effectiveness — must be made publicly available whenever possible.
-This public disclosure obligation applies to the human alternatives and fallback mechanisms required by § 508, allowing residents and the public to assess whether human oversight processes are functioning as intended.
+Summary reporting describing human governance processes — including their timeliness, accessibility, outcomes, and effectiveness — must be made publicly available whenever possible.
+This is a public transparency obligation related to the human fallback and consideration mechanisms, not a general model documentation requirement.

 Statutory Text